monsoonmaelstrom/book2/book2.md

 Amelia, Henry, and Gavin are engaged in a quiet conversation about a dozen feet away.
 Davy is napping a few feet away from me on my other side with an arm thrown over his face.
 And Giorgi is sitting alone, just… staring at me?

 “What?”
-I ask.
+I inquire.

 “Food?” he queries in response.

 “Alright,” I answer, and he passes me some bread.
 “Why were you watching me sleep?”

-“No reason,” he says in a way that clearly indicates there was a reason.
+“No reason,” he remarks in a way that clearly indicates there was a reason.

 “Whatever,” I grumble.
 “What time is it?”

 “A bit before midnight, I think.”

 “Damn.
-Davy, wake up,” I say as I stretch a leg across to jostle him.
+Davy, wake up,” I order as I stretch a leg across to jostle him.
 I’m guessing he didn’t sleep last night either.
 “Did the rest of you sleep?”

 Giorgi nods and says, “A couple of hours.”

 Davy sits up, rubbing the sleep from his eyes.

 “Good?”
-I ask him.
+I question.

 “Yeah.
 What do you think about the Northend Bluffs?”
-Davy asks.
+Davy wonders.

 “You’re thinking about the cliffs?”